REV (REV) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 REV Historical Price

-According to the latest data gathered on REV live price page, the current price of REV is 0.00569319USD.
-The circulating supply of REV(REV) is 350.00M REV , giving it a market capitalization of $1.99M.
+According to the latest data gathered on REV live price page, the current price of REV is 0.00714336USD.
+The circulating supply of REV(REV) is 350.00M REV , giving it a market capitalization of $2.50M.

 The REV Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of REV based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.